 These policy changes take effect from 1 July 2021.

-The Council is proposing to make minor changes to its Significance and Engagement Policy.
-This policy was initially adopted by the Council as part of the 2015-2025 Long-Term Plan, and reviewed as part of the Long-Term Plan 2018-2028 process.
+The Council has made minor changes to its Significance and Engagement Policy.
+This policy was initially adopted by the Council as part of the Long-Term Plan 2015-2025, and reviewed as part of the Long-Term Plan 2018-2028 process.

 All councils are required by the Local Government Act 2002 to adopt a Significance and Engagement Policy, which must set out how they determine the significance of proposals and decisions relating to issues, assets and other matters, and how they will engage and consult with communities on significant matters.

 The changes are not substantive and do not alter the intent of the policy.
 They include removing some non-critical matters and matters of technical detail; and removing matters which are covered elsewhere, for example in legislation or other policies.